overwolf/overwolf.github.io/docs/topics/exclusive-mode.md

 Hitting Ctrl + tab while you are in a game set OW in exclusive mode - the game window get semi-transparent background, the OW dock is shown, and you can interact with your OW app's windows (if any windows are open).

-[in action screenshoot of OW dock exclusive mode]

 Hitting ctrl+tab again or clicking outside of the OW app's window will "release" the exclusive mode.

 ### Using Hotkey